How to Run Your Own

 This protocol began January 1, 2007 and holds to this day!

 We prioritize ear tip cats over no ear tip cats at Public Clinics, regardless of reservations.
 For example, a no ear tip kitten with a reservation may be bumped to another clinic day for an ear tip cat that is Stand By.
 This not only increases access to surgery for free-roaming cats but also provides an option for a last minute trapping success with no reservations.

 The reservations process is different for the two types of clinics that we offer, Private and Public.
 One benefit of allowing no ear tip cats at Public Clinics is decreased unpredictability.
 The uncertainty of trapping success is eliminated plus gender is usually known.
 For more information, read Using Public and Private Clinics and Managing Public Reservations.

-With the launch of our new website, reservations via web are completely new to us.
+With the launch of our new website, and Clinic HQ, reservations via this system are new to us.

-The web-based reservations system accepts 45 reservations for cats of unknown gender or up to 20 reservations for known female cats per clinic date.
-The goal is to have 25 spays and 25 neuters.
-We overbook the Public Clinics by 10 cats expecting no-shows.
-The number of cats that shows up remains unpredictable, because trapping success will always be unpredictable.
+The web-based reservations system accepts 40 reservations each day and up to 20 of these reservations are open to female cats.
+There are 10 standby slots open "day of" at each public clinic.
+The goal is to have 25 spays and 25 neuters per clinic day.
+The number of cats that show up remains unpredictable, because trapping success will always be unpredictable.